 How on earth can anxiety be connected to your feet?

-The everyday term is called hyperventilating and the quick cure is breathing in a bag so you don't loose all that CO2.
+The everyday term is called hyperventilating, and the quick cure is breathing in a bag, so you don't lose all that CO2.
 Improving posture is critical to improving breathing.

 I found out about Morton's Toe in "The Trigger Point Therapy Workbook".